MicrosoftDocs/sdk-api/sdk-api-src/content/bits10_3/nf-bits10_3-ibackgroundcopyservercertificatevalidationcallback-validateservercertificate.md

 ---
 UID: NF:bits10_3.IBackgroundCopyServerCertificateValidationCallback.ValidateServerCertificate
 title: IBackgroundCopyServerCertificateValidationCallback::ValidateServerCertificate
 ms.date: 05/09/2019
 ms.keywords: IBackgroundCopyServerCertificateValidationCallback::ValidateServerCertificate
-description: A callback method that you implement that will be called so that you can validate the server certificates sent when an HTTPS connection is opened. tech.root: Bits
+description: A callback method that you implement that will be called so that you can validate the server certificates sent when an HTTPS connection is opened. tech.root: Bits ms.topic: method

-ms.date: 05/09/2019
-ms.topic: method
 f1_keywords:
- - "bits10_3/IBackgroundCopyServerCertificateValidationCallback::ValidateServerCertificate"
+- bits10_3/IBackgroundCopyServerCertificateValidationCallback::ValidateServerCertificate
 dev_langs:
 - c++
 targetos: Windows
 req.assembly:
 req.construct-type: function